keenlycode/edictor/docs-src/index.html.error.md

 <h2>Error Detection</h2>
 </div>

-When data validations fail, `{Edictor}` will throw errors and and provide useful information based on the structure of tesing data.
+When data validations fail, `{Edictor}` throws errors and and provide useful information based on the structure of tesing data.

 ```ts